ml4sts-outreach/template-profile/README.md

 ## To work with this repo offline

+**This requires having python installed then installs a package that helps build the website**

 The easiest way to build the website is to use `nox`, which handles all of the environment generation automatically.
 To do so, follow these steps: